kpatel115/kpatel115/README.md

 - ⚡ Fun fact: ...
 -->

-# I am an undergraduate student at IIT working on my Bacherlors.
-# I major in Informational Technology & Management
-# I am fascinated by Web Development and chose to specialize in the field.
+### I am an undergraduate student at IIT working on my Bacherlors.
+I major in Informational Technology & Management.
+I am fascinated by Web Development and chose to specialize in the field.

 - 🔭 I’m currently working on personal projects for my portfolio
 - 🌱 I’m currently learning HTML5/CSS3 and Bootstrap